AdguardTeam/Scriptlets/wiki/about-trusted-scriptlets.md

     - `localStorage` — check if localStorage item is present
     - `containsText` — check if clicked element contains specified text
 - `delay` — optional, time in ms to delay scriptlet execution, defaults to instant execution.
+            Must be a number less than 10000 ms (10s)
+- `reload` — optional, string with reloadAfterClick marker and optional value.
+Possible values:
+    - `reloadAfterClick` - reloads the page after all elements have been clicked, with default delay — 500ms
+    - colon-separated pair `reloadAfterClick:value` where
+        - `value` — time delay in milliseconds before reloading the page, after all elements have been clicked.
+Must be a number less than 10000 ms (10s)

 <!-- markdownlint-disable line-length -->